-The pelvic pain programme
+The (pelvic) pain programme

-Many people who suffer from pain related to the pelvis have struggled with it for years.
+Many people who suffer from pain related to the pelvic region have struggled with it for years.
 It can be constant, it can come and go, it can take different shapes and affect different parts of the body.
 Because there are so many different things that can cause this pain, we need to back up and look at what the root causes might be.
 This means an in-depth assessment and therapy process.

-A key part of the process is teaching you about your pelvis, and what you can do to manage your situation.
-Pelvic pain can become an Achilles heal, in other words, it can come back when you are stressed, tired, or whatever it is that triggers your pain.
+A key part of the process is teaching you about your body, and what you can do to manage your situation.
+Pain can become an Achilles heal, in other words, it can come back when you are stressed, tired, or whatever it is that triggers your pain.
 If you know what to do to manage it, the risk of it flaring up is much less.
 A central component in the therapy is thus what you do.
 And that means you need more understanding of your situation.
 This is thus more of a programme than treatment, where both therapist and client commit to the process.